 Rent a car in Colombia: what kind of car do you need for a roadtrip?

-The best car to rent in Colombia depends on exactly where you want to go and how far off the beaten path you plan to travel.
-Do you stay on the major roads?
-Then an ordinary car will be fine.
-If you go off the main road, you mostly need a 4×4.
+The best car to rent in Colombia depends on exactly where you want to go and how far off the beaten path you want to go.
+Will you stay on the major roads?
+Then an ordinary car will suffice.
+If you go off the main road, then you usually need a 4×4.

 A higher car is always handy in Colombia.
 Outside the highways (and in Bogotá everywhere) there are many holes in the road, with a low car you quickly damage the underside.